 Oprah daily sees a painting that has prominence on her living room wall.
 It's of a slave mother standing on the sale's block holding her daughter's hand.

-Yes, when we walk into a room, we carry those 10,000 people with us.
+Yes, when we walk into a room, I agree that we carry 10,000 people with us.
 But could it be that those people, instead of being slaves and victims, are warriors?
 They are our mothers and fathers.
 They are the ones who escaped tyranny.
 They are the ones who immigrated to this country to make a better life.
 They were the pioneers that crossed the prairies to build a home.
-They were the suffragettes who fought for women’s right to vote.
+They were the suffragettes who fought for women's right to vote.
 They are the ones who formed unions to give workers a living wage.
 They were our grandparents who farmed and fed a nation.
 They were the ones who wrote a Constitution to ensure that democracy shall prevail.
-They fought for gay rights, birth control, a woman’s reproductive right to choose, and the end to child labor.
-And they are still out there building wells in Africa, trying to stop selling and enslaving women for sex, believing that not one person on the earth should starve, and that people should not be judged by the color of their skin, but by the strength of their character.
+They fought for gay rights, birth control, a woman's reproductive right to choose, and the end of child labor.
+And they are still out there building wells in Africa, trying to stop the selling and enslaving of women for sex.
+They are the ones who believe that not one person on the earth should starve and that people should not be judged by the color of their skin but by the strength of their character.

-President Truman placed a sign on his desk as a daily reminder: “The buck stops here.”
+Long ago, President Truman, who became president upon the death of Franklin D. Roosevelt, placed a sign on his desk as a daily reminder: "The buck stops here."

 "Your beliefs become your thoughts.
 Your thoughts become your words.
 Your words become your actions.
 Your actions become your habits.
 Your habits become your values.
 Your values become your destiny." -- Mahatma Gandhi

 "I am only one, but I am one.
 I cannot do everything, but I can do something."–Edward Everett Hale